abstractalgo/rosetta/README.md

 # <img src="./public/logo.svg" height="20px"> rosetta

 A directory of various software development techniques demonstrated in multiple technologies and languages that you can compare side by side.
-Use it for learning or as a reference.
+Can be used for learning or as a reference.

 ## Contributing